arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-r1-technical-reference/giga-r1-technical-reference.md

 ## I2C Pins
 I2C lets you connect multiple I2C compatible devices in series using only two pins.
 The controller will send out information through the I2C bus to a 7 bit address, meaning that the technical limit of I2C devices on a single line is 128.
 Practically, you're never gonna reach 128 devices before other limitations kick in.

-The **Arduino GIGA R1** has three separate I2C busses of which two are usable without external components, letting you control more devices.
+The **Arduino GIGA R1** has three separate I2C buses of which two are usable without external components, letting you control more devices.

 The pins used for I2C on the **Arduino GIGA R1** are the following:
 - SDA - D20